code-chimp/bdd-react-app/docs/development-guide.md

 ### Run All Tests

-To execute all BDD tests:
+Execute all BDD tests and generate reports, use the following command:

 ```bash
 npm run test:bdd